miguestepa/harry-potter-charts/README.md

 ## Dataset
-What dataset (or datasets) did you use?
-What are the different sources you used (e.g. APIs, web scrapping, etc.)?
-Provide links to the data if available and describe the data briefly.

 We used the Youtube Data API, CSV files from Kaggle and Scraped the website Numbers.com.
 Please see links in our Paper.

 ## Database